Global Existence and Regularity for the 3D Stochastic Primitive Equations of the Ocean and Atmosphere with Multiplicative White Noise: Vertical Gradient Estimates

 Here $\tau_{K}^{(1)}$ is defined as in \eqref{eq:BlowUpControllerTm}.
 We first tackle $\pd{z} \mathbf{v}$ in $L^2$.
-From these estimates along with those carried out above for $\mathbf{v}$ in $L^4(\mathcal{M})$ we infer that $\lim_{K \uparrow \infty} \tau_K^z = \infty$.
-We next would like to estimate $\pd{z}T$ $\pd{z} S$ in $L^2(\mathcal{M})$.
+From these estimates along with those carried out above for $\mathbf{v}$ in $L^4(\mathcal{M})$ we infer that $\lim_{K \uparrow \infty} \tauz = \infty$.
+We next would like to estimate $\pd{z}T$ and $\pd{z} S$ in $L^2(\mathcal{M})$.
 However, in order to be able to treat the nonlinear terms which arise (see, for example, \eqref{eq:evolpdzTinL2} below) we first must estimate $T$ and $S$ in $L^4(\mathcal{M})$.
-This is the reason for the second collection of stopping times defined in \eqref{eq:StoppingTimeMomentumpdz}.
+This is the reason for the second collection of stopping times, $\tauT$, are defined in \eqref{eq:StoppingTimeMomentumpdz}.
 In this case, in contrast to the momentum equations above, there are no pressure terms which means that we can perform these $L^{4}$ estimates in the original variables by means of the It\={o} lemma.
-With these estimates we deduce that $\lim_{K \uparrow \infty} \tau_K^M = \infty$.
-We finally establish bounds for $\pd{z}T$ and $\pd{z}S$ in Proposition~\ref{thm:TempPdZEstimates}.
+With these estimates we deduce that $\lim_{K \uparrow \infty} \tauM = \infty$ which allows us to finally establish the desired bounds for $\pd{z}T$ and $\pd{z}S$, \eqref{eq:TemperatureBndPdzPointwise}, in Proposition~\ref{thm:TempPdZEstimates}.
+Having now established \eqref{eq:FinalUdzBounds}, we thus immediately infer that $\lim_{K \uparrow \infty} \tau_K^{(2)} = \infty$, as desired for Theorem~\ref{thm:StrongNormBnds}.